-The use of personal electronic devices, including mobile phones and cameras, by staff and students is closely monitored by the school, in accordance with the Staff ICT and Electronic Devices Policy and Students' Personal Electronic Devices Policy.
+The use of personal electronic devices, including mobile phones and cameras, by staff and pupils is closely monitored by the school, in accordance with the Staff ICT and Electronic Devices Policy and Pupils' Personal Electronic Devices Policy.

-Photographs and videos of students will be carefully planned before any activity with particular regard to consent and adhering to the school's Data Protection Policy and Photography Policy.
+Photographs and videos of pupils will be carefully planned before any activity with particular regard to consent and adhering to the school's Data Protection Policy and Photography Policy.
 The DPO will oversee the planning of any events where photographs and videos will be taken.

-Where photographs and videos will involve students who are LAC, adopted students, or students for whom there are security concerns, the Headteacher will liaise with the DSL to determine the steps involved.
-The DSL will, in known cases of students who are LAC or who have been adopted, liaise with the students' social workers, carers or adoptive parents to assess the needs and risks associated with the students.
+Where photographs and videos will involve pupils who are LAC, adopted pupils, or pupils for whom there are security concerns, the headteacher will liaise with the DSL to determine the steps involved.
+The DSL will, in known cases of pupils who are LAC or who have been adopted, liaise with the pupils' social workers, carers or adoptive parents to assess the needs and risks associated with the pupils.

-Staff will report any concerns about students or other staff members' use of personal electronic devices to the DSL, following the appropriate procedures.
+Staff will report any concerns about pupils' or other staff members' use of personal electronic devices to the DSL, following the appropriate procedures.